 vCloud Director uses roles and their associated rights to determine whether a user or group is authorized to perform an operation.
-Many of the procedures documented in the vCloud Director Administrator's Guide, vCloud Director User's Guide, and vCloud API Programming Guide for Service Providers include a prerequisite role.
+Many of the procedures documented in the vCloud Director guides include a prerequisite role.
 These prerequisites assume that the named role is the unmodified predefined role or a role that includes an equivalent set of rights.